elusivecodes/fQuery/README.md

 **Distance To Node**

-Get the distance between two elements.
+Get the distance between two nodes.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
-- `others` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `others` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 const dist = dom.distToNode(nodes, others);